rngarcia94/BootCamp/Challenge2/README.md

 The entire API works with just one controller.

+The request are key sensitive and some use accents marks.

 The code have comments explaining each method.

 All the important clases reach 100% method coverage and more than 90% line coverage, except validationUtils(81%) and FileUtils(72%).